Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 It can be combined with a visit to the Valley of the Roses

-Dades Gorge serves as an ideal base for exploring the Valley of the Roses, an enchanting area that centres around the town of Kalaat M’Gouna (located half an hour's drive southwest of Boumalne Dades).
-As spring arrives, this lush region bursts into life with fields of colourful roses stretching as far as the eye can see, creating an aromatic paradise.
+Dades Gorge serves as an ideal base for exploring the Valley of the Roses, which centres around the town of Kalaat M’Gouna (located half an hour's drive southwest of Boumalne Dades).
+As spring arrives, this enchanting region bursts to life with the blooming of Damascus roses, which are transformed into a variety of products.

-The best time to visit Morocco's Valley of the Roses is during the peak blooming season in April and May when the sweet fragrance of roses fills the air (you'll smell it long before you arrive).
-Along the roadside, you’ll find vendors selling heart-shaped creations made from rose petals and the town of Kalaat M’Gouna hosts an annual festival in May to celebrate all things roses.
-For those seeking adventure, the rugged summit of Mount M'goun offers breathtaking views that make the hike to the top worthwhile.
+The best time to visit Morocco's Valley of the Roses is during April and May when the sweet fragrance of roses fills the air - trust me when I say you'll smell it long before you arrive.
+Along the roadside, you’ll find vendors selling heart-shaped creations made from rose petals, as well as locally distilled rose oil.

 It's an ideal rest stop en route between Marrakech and the Sahara

 Dades Gorge is located roughly halfway between Marrakech and the Sahara, so it’s the perfect place to overnight and break up the journey.
-Many tours to the Sahara from Marrakech do just that, including these 3-day and 4-day options.
+Many tours to the Sahara from Marrakech and trips departing from Fes do just that, including these 3-day and 4-day options.

 Even if you’re planning a Sahara Desert camp experience independently and self-driving, I would recommend breaking up the journey in Dades Gorge.
-Not only will you get to explore one of Morocco’s most beautiful areas but you’ll arrive in Merzouga feeling much fresher and ready to embark on a camel trek.
-While you can do the drive from Marrakech to Merzouga in one day, it’s long (more than 550 kilometres) and you’ll probably just want to sleep as soon as you arrive.
+Not only will you get to explore one of Morocco’s most beautiful areas but you’ll arrive in Merzouga feeling much fresher than if you do the 550 kilometre journey in one go.

 Top tip: My recommendation would be to stop in Dades Gorge on the way to the Sahara and perhaps stay in Todra Gorge or Skoura (which has some amazing kasbah hotels) on the way back to experience something different.